 Red Clay includes northwestern sections of the City of Wilmington and its suburbs, all the way to the Pennsylvania state line, from the Brandywine Creek to the Pike Creek Valley area, and along the Christina River back to the city line.

 Including our charters, Red Clay is the largest public school district in the state.
-The district serves more than 16,000 students in 15 elementary schools, six middle schools, five high schools, and three special education schools, For information about the schools and their locations, please see the “Our Schools” link on the district home page.
+The district serves more than 16,000 students in 15 elementary schools, six middle schools, five high schools, and two special education schools, For information about the schools and their locations, please see the “Our Schools” link on the district homepage.